Roman-Blinkov/kubernaughty/docs/part1-introduction-and-problem-description.md

 being able to self root-cause and understand an issue is critical even for users using managed or hosted solutions.

 As I investigate / re-create other failure modes, I will continue to expand this doc set.
-Thi
+This is a living document/repo

 <a name="techintro"></a>
 ## Technical introduction